revloc02/dndMarkdown/colver-5e-homebrew.md

 * Recording treasure
 * Scribing names, places, and clues that need to be remembered
 * Collecting and redeeming Feature Cards
+* Tracking game time

+A favor could be a discount when making a purchase, or a greater potential when rolling for down-time research successes.
+It could possibly be a redo or an adjustment on declaration of an action.
+A favor could be approximately equal to 1/3 of an Inspiration point.